SamKirby22/crypto-castle-rules/rules.md

 Admins can [Accept](#435-processing-task-claims) any Concept that meets our [Concept Acceptance Criteria](#411-concept-acceptance-criteria) on a first-come first-serve basis.

-Once accepted, the user who created the Concept is automatically assigned as a [Stakeholder](#25-bounty-stakeholders) of the corresponding bounty.
+Once accepted, the user who created the Concept is automatically assigned as a [Stakeholder](#25-bounty-stakeholders) to the corresponding bounty and awarded a task for the submitted Concept.

 ## 2.2 Bounty Types